Is It Safe to Travel to Turkey in 2026?

 Remote Workersmoderate

-Remote workers may find urban areas suitable for work but should avoid the southeast and border regions due to instability and connectivity issues.
+Remote workers may find urban areas suitable for work with decent connectivity, but should avoid border regions and remain cautious in public spaces due to security risks.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Turkey.